markabrahams/node-net-snmp/README.md

  * Added the example program `cisco-device-inventory.js`
  * Receive `Trap failed: TypeError: value is out of bounds` when sending traps using SNMP version 2c

+## Version 1.1.9 - ?

+ * Corrected a few instances of the parameter named `requestCallback` to some methods in the README.md file which should have been `feedCallback`

 # Roadmap